 For any defendants who are currently in jail because they cannot afford to post bail, they can ask that their bond be reconsidered by a judge.
 That judge will be allowed to deny bail or to set a new bond based on the financial resources of the defendant.

 This new rule will also apply to misdemeanor cases starting on January 1, 2018.

-James G. Dimeas is a nationally-recognized, award-winning leading criminal defense lawyer, with over 25 years of experience handling Bond Hearings throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
-Bond Hearing Attorney, James G. Dimeas, has been named a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
-Mr. Dimeas has been named a “10 Best Attorney Client Satisfaction” by the American Institute of Criminal Law Attorneys, and a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
-AVVO has rated James Dimeas as “Superb”, the highest rating possible for any lawyer in the United States.
-The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
+James G. Dimeas is a nationally-recognized, award-winning leading Bond Hearing lawyer, with over-27 years of experience handling Bond Hearings throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Bond Hearing Attorney, James G. Dimeas, was named a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
+James Dimeas was named a “10 Best Attorney Client Satisfaction” by the American Institute of Criminal Law Attorneys, and a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any Bond Hearing lawyer in the United States.
+The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”

-If you are facing criminal charges you can always contact James Dimeas for a free and confidential consultation.
+If you need a lawyer for a Bond Hearing, you can always contact James Dimeas for a free and confidential consultation.
 You can always talk to Mr. Dimeas personally by calling him at 847-807-7405.